Carlosa2021/RWA_ChainX_1262026/CONTRIBUTING.md

-# Contributing to ChainX® RWA InmoToken Platform
+# Contributing to ChainX® RWA Platform

 Thank you for your interest in contributing! 🎉